 At least, that’s how I pieced it all back together from memory and comparing the old and new scorecards.

 So essentially, they removed three holes entirely and then chopped up a few others to squeeze in three more.
 The result is an even shorter course.
 Meadow Lake was already a relatively short par-72 layout that most would describe as “funky” or “quirky.”
-It is now shorter and even quirkier par-70 that is barely more than an executive at this point.
+It is now an even shorter and quirkier par-70 that is barely more than an executive at this point.

 If you play the blue (4,943 total yards) or white (4,377) tees, you are basically playing an executive because the holes are so short and the par-5s should not qualify as such.
 In fact, three of the four par-5s are under 385 yards from the white tees!